searchisko/configuration/data/query/rht_user_profile_metrics.md

 ##### `website`

-Required parameter which defines for which website metrics should be applied Possible values:
+Required parameter which defines for which website metric `first_access_agg` should be applied Possible values:

 * rhd (default)